 Biography at a Glance

-- PhD, Business Administration and Management—Accounting, Università Bocconi
+PhD, Business Administration and Management—Accounting, Bocconi University, 2006

 - Habisch, M. A., L. Patelli, M. Pedrini, and C. Schwarz (2011), “Different talks with different folks: A comparative survey of Stakeholder Dialogue in Germany, Italy, and the U.S.”, Journal of Business Ethics, 100(3), 381-404.